abeleinin/papyrus/README.md

 Plugin 'abeleinin/papyrus'
 ```

-I *strongly* recommend to also install the [vim-pandoc-syntax](https://github.com/vim-pandoc/vim-pandoc-syntax) plugin to visualize Latex special characters.
+I *strongly* recommend also installing the [vim-pandoc-syntax](https://github.com/vim-pandoc/vim-pandoc-syntax) plugin to visualize Latex special characters.

 ### Pandoc Templates

 **Templates are optional**

-Move the Latex template files from wherever your plugin are installed (`~/papyrus/templates/latex/*`) to the pandoc templates folder.
+Move the Latex template files from wherever your plugin is installed (`~/papyrus/templates/latex/*`) to the pandoc templates folder.
 The pandoc template folder depends on the OS you're using:

 - Unix, Linux, macOS: `$HOME/.local/share/pandoc/templates` or `$HOME/.pandoc/templates`
 - Windows: `C:\$HOME\AppData\Roaming\pandoc\templates`